Tree names offer a slightly different take on the many nature names parents love.

 ELON

-A Hebrew name meaning oak tree, this name is now deadly wedded to the controversial founder of Tesla.
-But it’s not the only reference; for example, North Carolina’s Elon University takes its name from the grove of oak trees on campus.
+A Hebrew name meaning oak tree, this name is now deadly wedded to the head of Tesla.
+That problem aside, it’s not the only reference; for example, North Carolina’s Elon University takes its name from the grove of oak trees on campus.

 EVERGREEN